 Talent discarding the obtained filtrate.

-Wash the filter cartridge with 700 microliters of Wash solution 2 or 3 prepared in ACS grade 100% ethanol [1], and centrifuge at 10,000 times g for a minute [2].
+Wash the filter cartridge with 250 microliters of Wash solution 2/ 3 prepared in ACS grade 100% ethanol [1], and centrifuge at 10,000 times g for a minute [2].
 Discard the obtained filtrate from the collection tube and place the same filter cartridge into same collection tube [3].

-Talent washing filter with 250 µL of Wash solution 2 or 3.
+Talent washing filter with 250 µL of Wash solution 2/ 3.

 Talent centrifuging the filter.